 8. Hang the bacon weave over 2 chopsticks or kabob sticks, balance the 2 sticks across 2 pint glasses and bake for another 5 minutes or until the bacon is crispy.

-12. Assemble your tacos by adding pulled pork to each bacon weave shell and then topping it with macaroni and cheese and red cabbage slaw.
+12. Assemble tacos by adding pulled pork to each bacon weave shell and then topping it with mac and cheese and red cabbage slaw.
+Serve with extra BBQ sauce.
+Enjoy!